 People of Jewish and Muslim faiths are more likely to become the victims of hate crimes in Russia.
 Neo-nazis, also referred to as skinheads, follow the beliefs of Hitler and are an ever present threat to anyone who they deem as "different".
 The danger tends to heighten around April 20th, Adolf Hitler's birthday, so be extremely cautious if you are visiting on that day.
 If you happen to see a group of these thugs, do your best to steer clear of them.
 Never be afraid to walk away from any sort of confrontation.

-Despite the development of more liberal attitudes over the past few decades, many Russians still have strong negative opinions toward certain sexual orientations.
+Despite the development of more liberal attitudes over the past few decades, many Russians still have strong negative opinions towards LGBTQ+ communities.
 Homosexuals, transexuals and transgender people are often unfairly persecuted by both citizens and the police.
 And although homosexuality was decriminalized in 1993, very little is done to protect gays and lesbians from harassment and discrimination.
 Again, major cities tend to be much more open-minded and therefore safer for those of different sexual orientations.